noahgibbs/codefolio_octopress/source/_posts/2016-01-28-why-i-shut-down-rails-deploy-in-an-hour.markdown

 In no particular order...

+### But Didn't People Buy It?

+A few.
+But this is clearly not as good a business as, say, continuing to sell my Ruby on Rails ebook, and that's not a crazy high bar.
+More to the point, there was very little *continuing* buying of it.
+This is just a hard market.
+And with this much maintenance, "not as good a business as selling one specific ebook forever" is a pretty severe condemnation :-/

 ### Does This Mean Nobody Will Ever Solve This?

 Not at all.
 Heroku is doing a pretty darn good job with one solution,